TL;DR: Webinar Scrum Master Anti-Patterns

 Update 2018-11-17: The Slide Deck of Webinar Scrum Master Anti-Patterns Is Available

 The slide deck of the webinar is available:

 If the slide deck will not work within this browser window, please click here to browse the slide deck of the webinar Scrum master anti-patterns directly on Slideshare.
 There, you will also be able to download a PDF of the slide deck.

 - Agile Maturity and Agility Assessment: Is Agile a Fad or Trend?

 - Product Owner Anti-Patterns

-✋ Do Not Miss Out: Join the 4,200-plus Strong ‘Hands-on Agile’ Slack Community
+✋ Do Not Miss Out and Learn more about the Scrum Master Webinar: Join the 12,000-plus Strong ‘Hands-on Agile’ Slack Team

 If you like to join now all you have to do now is provide your credentials via this Google form, and I will sign you up.
 By the way, it’s free.